-Firstly, you must test how Chalk Paint® and Chalk Paint® Lacquer perform on your flooring.
+Before you start painting, it’s important to test how Chalk Paint® and Chalk Paint® Lacquer perform on your flooring.
 Floorboards are often old with no previous known history of exposure to varnishes, spillages or stains.
-When you apply Chalk Paint® Lacquer to a surface it can draw out old stains from your flooring, through the Chalk Paint®, and mar your finish.
+When you apply Chalk Paint® Lacquer to a surface, it can draw out old stains from through the paint and create marks in your finish.

-To test the flooring, apply two coats of your chosen Chalk Paint® colour (here Annie has chosen Old White) in a few small areas.
-Annie recommends testing several different areas of the floor to give a better estimate of its condition: some areas may have different stains or additional water damage.
+To test the flooring, apply two coats of your chosen Chalk Paint® colour in a few small areas.
+It’s a good idea to test several different areas of the floor to give a better estimate of its condition: some areas may have different stains or additional water damage.

 Once dry, apply a coat of Chalk Paint® Lacquer to each of the patch test areas.
 This is the really important step.
-As demonstrated in the video, Chalk Paint® alone will cover stains etc; it’s only when Lacquer is applied that any damage to the floor will become apparent.
-The chemicals in Lacquers which make it such a durable, hard wearing finish for your floor have the unfortunate effect of pulling stains and spills through Chalk Paint® and to the top of the surface, where a yellowing effect can occur.
-It is therefore crucial to apply Lacquer to all the tests to ensure no stains come through.
+Chalk Paint® alone will cover stains etc; it’s only when Lacquer is applied that any damage to the floor will become apparent.
+The same chemicals in Lacquer that make it durable will pull any stains and spills up to the surface, causing a yellowing effect.

 1. Use a dark Chalk Paint® colour such as Graphite, Aubusson Blue, Athenian Black, Amsterdam Green or Oxford Navy.
-Here, Annie has demonstrated with Chalk Paint® in Athenian Black.
-A stain previously showing through Old White does not come through on the black paint.
+Stains that appear in light coloured paints, won’t show through on darker colours.
 This is a quick and easy solution to the issue, although we would still recommend testing the darker colour for reassurance.

-Once you have done all your relevant testing, what’s next?
-Make sure your floors are clean!
+- Now you’re ready to get painting, make sure your floors are clean.
 Use warm soapy water and a sponge.
 Do not use products containing harsh chemicals such as bleach when pre-washing your floors, as these can prevent Chalk Paint® and Lacquer from performing properly.